Maine passed a law to try to prevent mass shootings. Some say more is needed after Lewiston killings

 Gun-control advocates had criticized the law as ham-handed and unlikely to be used by families who don’t want to traumatize a loved one by having them taken into custody.

-Republican U.S. Sen. Susan Collins said she thinks a ban on high-capacity magazines is the best approach to stop this kind of gun violence.
-She also said at a news conference that from what she has heard, the yellow flag law should have been enforced.

-“The fact, the suspect was hospitalized for two weeks for mental illness should have triggered the yellow flag law.
-He should have been separated from his weapons,” Collins said at a news conference Thursday in Lewiston.
-“I’m sure that after the fact, that it’s going to be looked at very closely.”

-But the limited details released by police don’t make it clear whether the yellow flag law should have stopped the suspect in the Lewiston shootings or where he got any guns he used.
+It wasn’t clear whether the yellow flag law should have stopped the suspect in the Lewiston shootings or where he got the gun he used.

 It’s also not clear whether the suspect’s commitment to a mental health facility triggered a federal restriction against possessing guns.